-Galileo Fund Services Limited (“we”) is a Data Controller within the meaning of the GDPR and applicable Isle of Man data protection legislation (currently the Data Protection Act 2002).
-As a Data Controller, Galileo Fund Services Limited is obliged to provide you with information on how we collect, use, store and share your personal data.
+Mainstream Fund Services (IOM) Limited (“we”) is a Data Controller within the meaning of the GDPR and applicable Isle of Man data protection legislation currently the Data Protection Act 2018, the GDPR and LED Implementation Regulations 2016 (as these may be amended and applied in the Isle of Man) and any successor legislation.
+As a Data Controller, Mainstream Fund Services (IOM) Limited is obliged to provide you with information on how we collect, use, store and share your personal data.
 This document has been made available for that purpose.

 Data Protection Officer

 The Company has appointed a designated Data Protection Officer.
 If you have any queries with respect to how the Company processes your personal data or wish to exercise your rights under GDPR please write to: